go-sprout/sprout/docs/roadmap-to-sprout-v1.0.md

 Follow default go template error handling mechanisms for all functions to ensure that errors are managed gracefully and efficiently.

 {% hint style="success" %}
-This feature are implemented on v0.6.0, documentation can be found here:
+These features are implemented on v0.6.0, documentation can be found here:

 [safe-functions.md](features/safe-functions.md "mention")
 {% endhint %}